Pratigya24/CODSOFT/Task1_Web_Development_codsoft/README.md

 ## 🙋‍♀️ About Me

 Hi!
-I'm **Pratigya Maurya**, a passionate web developer and CodSoft Intern 🚀
+I'm **Pratigya**, a passionate web developer and CodSoft Intern 🚀
 You can connect with me here:

-- 📧 Email: pratigya@example.com
+- 📧 Email: pratigyamaurya595@example.com
 - 🌐 GitHub: [@Pratigya24](https://github.com/Pratigya24)

 ---